Helen of Troy (miniseries): Plot

-With the birth of the prince Paris of Troy, the princess Cassandra has a prophecy that Paris would be the cause of the destruction of their city.
-Their father, the king Priam, leaves Paris to Mount Ida, where he is raised by the shepherd Agelaus.
+With the birth of the prince Alexandros of Troy, the princess Cassandra has a prophecy that he would be the cause of the destruction of their city.
+Their father, the king Priam, orders him to be thrown from Mount Ida, but the servant tasked for it merely abandons him there, leaving his fate to the gods.
+He is rescued and raised by the shepherd Agelaus who names him Paris.
 When he is grown (in what is known as his "judgement"), he encounters the goddesses Hera, Athena and Aphrodite, who ask him to judge which of them is the most beautiful.
 Hera offers him power and Athena offers him victory, but he chooses Aphrodite, who promises him the love of the most beautiful woman in the world.
+Aphrodite gives him a vision of Helen, a young princess of Sparta, and Helen simultaneously sees a vision of Paris as a shepherd, in effect looking at each other.